Asbestos: Substitutes for asbestos in construction

 Fiberglass insulation was invented in 1938 and is now the most commonly used type of insulation material.
 The safety of this material has also been called into question due to similarities in material structure.
 However, the International Agency for Research on Cancer removed fiberglass from its list of possible human carcinogens in 2001.
 A scientific review article from 2011 claimed epidemiology data was inconsistent and concluded that the IARC's decision to downgrade the carcinogenic potential of fiberglass was valid, although this study was funded by a sponsored research contract from the North American Insulation Manufacturer's Association.

-In 1978, a highly texturized fiberglass fabric was invented by Bal Dixit, called Zetex.
-This fabric is lighter than asbestos but offers the same bulk, thickness, hand, feel, and abrasion resistance as asbestos.
+In 1978, a highly texturized fiberglass fabric, called Zetex, was invented by Bal Dixit.
+It is less dense than asbestos but offers the same bulk, thickness, hand, feel, and abrasion resistance.
 The fiberglass was texturized to eliminate some of the problems that arise with fiberglass, such as poor abrasion resistance and poor seam strength.

 In Europe, mineral wool and glass wool are the main insulators in houses.

 Many companies that produced asbestos-cement products that were reinforced with asbestos fibers have developed products incorporating organic fibers.
-One such product was known as "Eternit" and another "Everite" now use "Nutec" fibers which consist of organic fibers, portland cement and silica.
+One such product, known as "Eternit", and another, "Everite", now use "Nutec" which consists of organic fibers, portland cement and silica.
 Cement-bonded wood fiber is another substitute.
 Stone fibers are used in gaskets and friction materials.